KS2 Religious Education: Christmas

 Ask your class to compare all four art forms with the Bible story from Luke chapter 2.

-Which one do they think expresses the real meaning of Christmas the best, and why?
+Which one do pupils think expresses the real meaning of Christmas the best, and why?

-This short film will be useful for teaching religious studies at KS2 or KS3 in England, Wales and Northern Ireland and National 2 or 3 in Scotland.
+This short film is relevant for teaching religious education at KS2 or KS3 in England, Wales and Northern Ireland and second or third level in Scotland.